sluke817/CS-3050-Project-1/README.txt

 NAME OF .h FILE: ProgAssign1.h
 NAME OF THE MAIN FUNCTION FILE: main.c

 Before running, please compile.
-To compile, please use the following command on the cmdline: gcc main.c ProgAssign1.c -Wall -Werror
-To run the program, please use the following command on the cmdline: ./a.out
+To compile, please use the following command on the cmdline: make To run the program, please use the following command on the cmdline: ./a.out

 This program takes input from the command line.